wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 ## Variability in endpoints

-URLs can include alternating elements, such as ID of user, like:
+URLs can include diverse elements, such as ID of user, like:

 * `/api/articles/author/author-a-0001`
 * `/api/articles/author/author-a-1401`